 Metal Blade - Mega Man 2 (NES)

 There are a number opponents you could choose to lay the smack down on first in Mega Man 2.
 But if you want to posses the game's ultimate weapon, you'll be a smart little metallic boy and kill Metal Man first.
 Metal Man's weapon, the Metal Blade is a weapon of mass destruction.
 You can throw three of them at once.
 They can be tossed in eight different directions, which is great since Mega Man can usually only fire in two directions.
 The Metal Blade doesn't consume much weapon energy, so it can be spammed.
 Not only does it reduce most of the regular enemies in the game to scrap metal, half of the Robot Masters are weak to it, including Metal Man himself.
-The Metal Blade brings about swift death and said death now comes in eight directions.
+If there is a downside to the Metal Blade it would be that the thing is way too over powered to the point of making the other special weapons almost useless.

 Hammer Suit - Super Mario Bros.
 3 (NES)